ARTbio/startbio/docs/R-IOC/r07_data_import_export.md

 my_csv <- read.csv(
   file = "path/to/my_file.csv",
-  header = TRUE,    # whether the file has a colnames in the 1st row sep = ",",        # what is the field separator quote = "\"",     # the character(s) for quotes
-  dec = ".",        # the character for decimal points
-  fill = TRUE,      # in case of rows with unequal length, whether to add empty field
+  header = TRUE,    # whether the file has a colnames in the 1st row sep = ",",        # the character used in the file to separate columns quote = "\"",     # the character(s) for quotes dec = ".",        # the character for decimal points fill = TRUE,      # in case of rows with unequal length, whether to add empty field